La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 merko
 : $x_1$ is American (the USA sense)

-Here is the list of different kinds of groupers in compound verbs ranked from the tightest to the most loose:
+Here is the list of different kinds of groupers in compound relations ranked from the tightest to the most loose:

 1. **bo** and **ke … ke'e**
-2. logical connectives for compound verbs like **je**
+2. logical connectives inside compound relations like **je**
 3. not using grouping words
 4. **co**

-### Explicit termination of nouns
+### Explicit termination of arguments

-The small word **ku** can be used at the end of a noun to explicitly show its right border. **ku** is analogous to the right bracket in math.
+The small word **ku** can be used at the end of an argument to explicitly show its right border. **ku** is analogous to the right bracket in math.

 > **tu du le badna ku ui**
 > **tu du le ui badna**